Or help me out by engaging with any advertisers that you find interesting

 cd /var/www sudo mkdir test_readonly sudo chmod 755 test_readonly

-If you do not understand the chmod command shown we will quickly go through it but it is beyond the scope of this article.
-Change mode (chmod) parameter 755 is a permission code in octal notation.
-You break it up into 3 parts, 7/5/5.
+If you do not understand the chmod command shown?
+We will quickly go through it, but it is beyond the scope of this article.
+Change mode (

 - 1st part is root permission for this directory.

 The value of the individual part grants permissions for its user.
 A value of